miskoplisko/Encryptor-LOL/README.md

-🔒 Encryptor-LOL
+# 🔒 Encryptor-LOL

-Encryptor-LOL is a fun and simple command-line tool written in Rust that automatically encrypts your messages using three different encryption methods: Caesar Cipher, XOR Cipher, and AES-128 (CBC Mode). 🔐✨
+Encryptor-LOL is a simple, fun command-line tool written in Rust that encrypts your messages using three different encryption methods: Caesar Cipher, XOR Cipher, and AES-128 (CBC Mode). 🔐✨

-⚡ Features
+### ⚡ Features

-    🏛 Caesar Cipher: Shifts each letter of your message by a number of positions in the alphabet.
+-🏛 **Caesar Cipher**: Shifts each letter of your message by a number of positions in the alphabet.

-    🔑 XOR Cipher: Encrypts your message using an XOR operation with a key.
+-🔑 **XOR Cipher**: Encrypts your message using an XOR operation with a key.

-    🛡 AES-128 Encryption: Uses the AES-128 algorithm with Cipher Block Chaining (CBC) mode for secure encryption.
+-🛡 **AES-128 Encryption**: Uses the AES-128 algorithm with Cipher Block Chaining (CBC) mode for secure encryption.

-    🎨 Colored Output: Displays a cool ASCII art logo in blue at the start using the colored crate.
+-🎨 **Colored Output**: Displays a cool ASCII art logo in blue at the start using the colored crate.

-🎯 How It Works
+### 🎯 How It Works

-    📝 The tool prompts you to enter a message.
+1. 📝 The tool prompts you to enter a message.
-    It encrypts the message using:
+2. It encrypts the message using:

-        Caesar Cipher with a default shift of 3.
+   **-Caesar Cipher** with a default shift of 3.

-        XOR Cipher with a default key of 42.
+   **-XOR Cipher** with a default key of 42.

-        AES-128 Encryption using a predefined 128-bit key and initialization vector (IV).
+   **-AES-128 Encryption** using a predefined 128-bit key and initialization vector (IV).
-    🔐 Outputs the encrypted message for each method in the terminal.
+4. 🔐 Outputs the encrypted message for each method in the terminal.

-🚀 Getting Started
+### 🚀 Getting Started
 Prerequisites

-    Make sure you have Rust installed on your system.
+    Make sure you have installed on your system.

 Installation